derekpcollins/wp-foundation-theme/README.md

 ### page.php

 This file controls what individual WordPress pages look like.
-Keep in mind that this is the [WordPress constructe of pages](http://codex.wordpress.org/Pages).
+Keep in mind that this is the [WordPress construct of pages](http://codex.wordpress.org/Pages).

 ### archive.php